skip to Main Content

 Meaning is not a cognitive function.
 The majority of medical and nursing education is cognitively oriented, aimed at increasing and updating the information and expertise which is the backbone of medical and nursing interventions.
 RISHI programming is based on a discovery model, an alternative educational strategy which is non-cognitive, and transforms rather than informs the individual.
 The model has been extensively tested nationally with thousands of physicians at every level of training and is highly successful in enabling the individual to remember and further develop their original sense of meaning and calling, experience a renewed perspective in daily work and form professional community based on shared values and service intention.

-Note: Retreat participants interested in bringing RISHI’s Finding Meaning in Medicine Program to any professional community or institution may apply to complete the virtual 2-hr workshop, “Finding Meaning Group Training Webinar: Forming Finding Meaning Conversation Groups”.
+Please Note: Retreat participants interested in training to bring RISHI’s Finding Meaning Group Program to any professional community or institution are required to attend Sunday’s training session.
+This will prepare the participant to implement and sustain a Finding Meaning Group.

 Links: